grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] The name Chips doesn't feel like it's working
 		* You have a note about possibly using Irene?
 		* Should she be more of an Irene character?
-			* If Irene... could be more like the Irene character: liberal idealistic, smarter than everyone else -- conflict with Percy becomes more of a thing about what they see as (politically?) right?
+			* If Irene... could be more like the Irene character from All in the Family: liberal idealistic, smarter than everyone else -- conflict with Percy becomes more of a thing about what they see as (politically?) right?
 			* Possibly "Rena" -- nickname for Irene
 	* [ ] play up the "Handsome Gregory" (a subtle reference to Gregory Peck) joke some more at some point.
+	* [ ] Zag as a name?
 * [ ] Fix motivation for chase:
 	* (every reader comments on this -- none of them are getting your idea that the one-armed captain is just going through the motions for no reason other than not knowing what else to do)
 	* A possibility: The sub with the ram is after them because a global bounty has been declared on illicit cargo subs.